lenwood/nixxer/nixxer_website/content/privacy/index.md

 **Governing Law:**

-- This policy is governed by the laws of [Your Jurisdiction]
+- This policy is governed by the laws of the United States
 - We are committed to complying with applicable privacy laws worldwide
 - In case of conflicts between laws, we will apply the most protective standard